Want More Phonics and the Science of Reading?

 Word-building activities are particularly effective for young learners.
 These activities mirror the orthographic mapping process and support the development of the reading network in the brain.
 As your students’ orthographic mapping skills progress, they learn to work through the mapping process independently when they encounter new, unfamiliar words.

 Lastly, keep up to date on phonics research and instructional methods through professional development opportunities.
-Digital resources, like webinars or online courses, can be an accessible way to learn about best practices for teaching reading.
+Digital resources, like videos or online courses, can be an accessible way to learn about best practices for teaching reading.

 If you would prefer a less time-bound and more in-depth option, Waterford recommends the following books for learning more about the neuroscience behind how children learn to read, as well as instruction that aligns with the research: